Provable Differentially Private Computation of the Cross-Attention Mechanism: Key Data Structure: DPTree

-\begin{remark} We describe the parallelization of our algorithms.
+We describe the parallelization of our algorithms.
 In the second for loop of \textsc{Init} and the for loop of \textsc{DistanceQuery} in Algorithm~\ref{alg:softmax}, the $r$ \textsc{DPTreeDistance} data structures instantiated for each coordinate are independent of each other.
-In addition, the for loops in Algorithm~\ref{alg:adaptive} can also be parallelized since the $l=O(r \log (d R/(\epsilon_s p_f)))$ copies are independent.
-After parallelization, we have the final time complexity of \textsc{Init} to be $O(nr)$ and \textsc{DistanceQuery} to be $O(\alpha^{-1} \log^2 n)$ in Algorithm~\ref{alg:adaptive} with $O(lr)$ GPU process. \end{remark}
+In addition, the for loops in Algorithm~\ref{alg:adaptive} are also parallelizable since the $ l=O(r \log (d R/(\epsilon_s p_f))) $ copies are independent.
+After parallelization, we have the final time complexity of \textsc{Init} to be $O(nr)$ and \textsc{DistanceQuery} to be $O(\log n)$ in Algorithm~\ref{alg:adaptive} with $O(lr)$ GPU process.